 Vastly experienced, effortlessly witty and a consummate professional, British cartoonist Gray Joliffe has been doodling for over 50 years, bringing smiles to the faces of millions through his Chloe & Co strip, published in the Daily Mail, and books such as his Wicked Willie series.

-Originally a master with coloured markers, today Gray scans his line drawings in, tweaking and colouring them in Photoshop.
-He usually works on six strips at a time, happily tackling tricky subjects from politics to sex with a candid and down-to-earth sense of humour.
+Originally a master with colored markers, today Gray scans his line drawings in, tweaking and coloring them in Photoshop.
+He usually works on six strips at a time, happily tackling tricky subjects from politics to sex with a candid and down-to-earth sense of humor.

 Wiggly lines, exaggerated noses and round eyes are characteristic of Gray’s cartoon style.
 He has a keen ability to express emotions through facial expressions and although he doesn’t always use direct speech bubbles, there’s never any ambiguity about who is doing the talking.

 1997 – Cartoonist of the Year

 2010 – Cartoon Art Trust – Cartoon of the Year

 Client list Some of Gray’s clients include The Daily Mail, Cosmopolitan, Marketing Week, Creative Review, Hello and Prospect.